standard-for-public-code/standard-for-public-code/README.md

 If anything in the standard is unclear, we encourage you to open an issue here so that we can help you and anyone else who feels the same as you.
 For inspiration, look at the [community built implementation guide](https://standard-for-public-code.github.io/community-implementation-guide-standard/) which contains examples and other tips.

-If there are any breaking changes in a new version of the Standard for Public Code, the codebase stewards at the Foundation for Public Code will help any implementers of the standard understand how the gaps can be closed.

-If you want to commit your codebase to become fully compliant to the standard for future certification, please contact us at <info@publiccode.net> to initiate a formal [assessment](https://about.publiccode.net/activities/codebase-stewardship/lifecycle-diagram.html#assessment).

 ## Request for contributions

 We believe public policy and software should be inclusive, usable, open, legible, accountable, accessible and sustainable.